Dogs with Jobs

 Meet the frontline workers of the canine world

-This is where we celebrate the key workers of the canine world, and admire the intelligence and skill of working dogs.
+Shine Radio celebrates the key workers of the canine world, and admires the intelligence and skill of working dogs.

 Witness their focus and determination to harness their intelligence, instinct and often courage in their work.